nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 #### Raw definitions

-In some specific scenarios (e.g. deeply nested arrays, matrices), you may want to describe your type by hand.
+In some specific scenarios (e.g., deeply nested arrays, matrices), you may want to describe your type by hand.

 ```typescript
 @ApiProperty({